How Is Urinary Incontinence During Pregnancy Treated? continued...

 In bladder training, you "stretch out" the intervals at which you go to the bathroom by waiting a little longer before you go.
 For instance, to start, you can plan to go to the bathroom once an hour.
 You follow this pattern for a period of time.
 Then you change the schedule to going to the bathroom every 90 minutes.
 Eventually you change it to every two hours and continue to lengthen the time until you are up to three or four hours between bathroom visits.

 Another method is to try to postpone a visit to the bathroom for 15 minutes with the first urge.
 Do this for two weeks and then increase the amount of time to 30 minutes and so on.

-In certain cases, devices can be used to block the urethra or to strengthen the pelvic muscles.
+In certain cases, a woman may use a pessary, a device to block the urethra or to strengthen the pelvic muscles.
 In addition, medications also can be helpful in controlling muscle spasms in the bladder or strengthening the muscles in the urethra.
 Some drugs can help to relax an overactive bladder.

 What Are Kegel Exercises?

 Kegel exercises are another method that can be used to help control urinary incontinence.
 These exercises help tighten and strengthen the muscles in the pelvic floor.
 Strengthening the pelvic floor muscles can improve the function of the urethra and rectal sphincter.

 One way to find the Kegel muscles is to sit on the toilet and begin urinating.
 Then stop urinating mid-stream.
 The muscles that you use to stop the flow of urine are the Kegel muscles.
 Another way to help locate the Kegel muscles is to insert a finger into the vagina and try to make the muscles around your finger tighter.

 To perform Kegel exercises, you should:

 - Keep your abdominal, thigh, and buttocks muscles relaxed.